 Faruq coughed, straightening his shoulders.
-Close-shaven, pressed into a crisp suit, he gave he impression that he didn't wear his status-- rather, he tried his best to stretch himself out into a suitable garment for it.
-Georgie didn't know why, but his unexpected gentleness made her stomach sink lower.
-It was so hard, in places like these where everyone on every side was just real enough to have surrendered the illusion of a crisp, clean bureaucracy-- at least where the institution was forced to swat down in a ramshackle inner city nest of frustrated hubris and detritus.
-It was hard to know how to comport oneself.
+Close-shaven, decorated by a meticulously pressed suit, he gave the impression that he didn't wear his status-- rather, he tried his best to stretch himself out into a suitable vessel for it.
+Georgie didn't know why, but his unexpected gentleness made her stomach sink lower than its previous, miserable station.
+It was so hard in places like these where everyone on every side was just real enough to have surrendered the illusion of a crisp, clean officialdom.
+Any institution that was forced to squat in a nest of expired hubris and equally rancid petty crimes came to take on either a grim humour or none at all.
+As an outsider it was hard to know how to comport oneself.
+Illusions were simple.
 Illusions cleaved to the canon.
-Easier to teach a child to be polite than frank.

-"--handbooks and guidelines are available somewhere on the network I gave you access for.
+"--handbooks and guidelines are available somewhere on the network I gave you access to this morning.
 But you'll learn best by doing, and learning to learn by doing is also a good skill, as far as being an intern goes.
-This latest job we have is a private one, so we won't have to follow any other departments’ standard procedure on top of our own."
+This latest job we have should be good experience.
+It’s a private one, so we won't have to follow any other departments’ standard procedures on top of our own."

-Faruq's lip twitched in spite of himself, but he ignored the remark.
+Faruq's lip twitched in spite of himself, in spite of the ignorance he feigned.
 He seemed apprehensive rather than impatient now that he'd met his intern in the flesh.
-As though now that she was human he couldn't help wanting to extend her every possible aid.
+As though now that she was human he couldn't help wanting to extend her every possible aid—rather than brief her from behind his desk, he was shifting gingerly from foot to foot at its side.
 "So do you mind if I leave you with-- ah, here he is--."

-Georgie turned, trying to swallow down the sickness she always got with suddenness as she was greeted by the upraised hand of a nondescript Philie, a local like her.
+Georgie turned, trying to swallow down the nauseating suddenness of it all as she was greeted by the upraised hand of a nondescript Philie, a local like her.
 You could always pick out the people with no loyalties outside Econphilos.
 They were an easy-going breed, herself seemingly excepted.

-"Miss Grey, Yetz," the thick brown man blinked at her indifferently.
+"Miss Grey, Yetz."
+The thick brown man blinked at her indifferently.
 "And vice versa.
-Er, as I was saying Miss Grey, you wouldn't mind standing back and watching how Yetz and Rona-- Specialist Ullien go at it this first day and then seeing about how we can involve you more?"
+Er, as I was saying Miss Grey, you don't mind standing back and watching how Yetz and Rona-- Specialist Ullien go at it this first day and then seeing about how we can involve you more?"

 Georgie realized she was supposed to respond, squeaking: "S-- yes."

-Faruq seemed genuinely pained by her nervousness, and he hesitated as though trying to search out better words of welcome.
-But Specialist Ullien waved at his desk as though to dismiss him back into the role of command, her many layers of black tittering at him as she breezed past Georgie.
+Faruq seemed genuinely pained by her anxiety, and he hesitated as though trying to search out better words of welcome.
+But Specialist Ullien waved at his desk as though to dismiss him back to the role of command, her many layers of black tittering at him as she breezed past Georgie.

-"S'be fine and welcome, wha'wi Yetz always bitching 'bout wanting more help with recordswork, Commander."
+"S'be fine and welcome, wha'wi Yetz always bitching 'bout wanting more help with recordswork."

-"Only because you never help at all," Yetz muttered, but good naturedly.
+"Only because she never helps at all, Commander."
+Yetz muttered, but goodnaturedly.
 It was a jest such as he'd share with any of his colleagues, but he seemed to force it with Coronach; Faruq was the only person who, as Georgie and Specialist Ullien had entered the bureau, hadn't winced at the sight of the latter.

 Faruq edged back toward his desk, directing not at Coronach, but Yetz.
 "Yes, well.
 Do set an example for her."

-"Thank you."
-Georgie felt somehow compelled to whisper that, however weakly, as she followed her-- colleagues, or perhaps wardens-- out past Faruq's alternately relieved and encouraging smile.
-She wondered at the dartboard portrait of Councillor Spyridon Mavrok hanging on the door but tried not to look wondering.
+Georgie felt compelled to whisper a word of thanks, however weakly, as she followed her—colleagues, or perhaps wardens-- out past Faruq's alternately relieved and encouraging smile.
+She wondered at the dartboard portrait of Councilor Spyridon Mavrok hanging on the door but tried not to show it.

-The Missing Persons Bureau was a miserable place.
-Someone, early on in the construction of the first Martian colonies to harbor those diverse bands of immigrants who wanted nothing to do with the politico-psychological revolution taking place on Anthropeden, had started out furnishing all buildings in that modish, minimalist, sterile pastel style so in vogue at the turn at the twenty first century (no doubt with an eye to frugality and grafting funds).
-Later good taste had prevailed, but too late for many government buildings.
+The Missing Persons Bureau was an unhappy place.
+Someone, early on in the construction of the first Martian colonies to harbor those diverse bands of immigrants that wanted nothing to do with the politico-psychological revolution taking place on Anthropeden, had started furnishing everything in that modish, sterile pastel style that had been in vogue at the turn at the twenty first century (no doubt with an eye to frugality and grafting funds).
+Later good taste had prevailed, but too late for Econphilos’ government offices.
 Many had been renovated since.
-Someone had made an attempt to refashion the MPB in a contemporary style, with one or two tactile screens that could ape the texture and fullness of some of Mars' finest artists, whether their medium happened to be paint or ferrofluid and a warm brown coat of paint over some of the walls.
-But the finances had left the attempt aborted.
-The floors were dingy, grimy tile and the lights above cast stark illumination over the halls that white-washed them half to grey.
+In like fashion, someone had made an attempt to refurbish the MPB in a contemporary style.
+He or she had seen to the addition of a few tactile screens that could ape the texture and fullness of some of Mars' finest artists, whether their medium happened to be paint or ferrofluid.
+A warm brown coat of paint had done wonders for some of the walls, seeing as they weren’t holo-fitted.
+But financing, or lack thereof, had aborted the endeavor.
+The floor remained a dingy, grimy tile, and the lights overhead cast stark beams over the halls that white-washed them half to grey.

 Coronach looked quite at home in the mess.
 Yetz looked indifferent.
 Georgie was trying not to let the ambiance sink her spirits even further.
-She was trying to figure out some way to convey to them, in spite of her wincing and shying and general timidity, her willingness to try and prove competent.
+She was trying to figure out some way to convey to her new colleagues, in spite of her wincing and shying and general timidity, her willingness to try and prove competent.